Discover Fish Creek Provincial Park – Wolf Willow’s Impressive Neighbour

 Like many Alberta provincial parks, Fish Creek is home to lots of animals.
 From little critters like frogs and squirrels, to larger forest dwellers like deer and coyotes, lots of different animals live in the park.
-If you’re a fan of birds, the park has created a comprehensive list of all the birds that have been spotted in the area, where they’re found and how common they are.
+If you’re a fan of birds, the park has created a checklist of all the birds that have been spotted in the area.
 Remember, no matter how friendly the animals may seem, they are all wild and should not be approached by people.
 Enjoy the wildlife from a distance.

 Canoe & Kayak

 Fish Creek Park gets its name from Fish Creek which runs through the park and connects with the Bow River.
 Pathways and trails along these waterways area an excellent way to enjoy a day by the water in Calgary.
 That’s not all you can do though—along the Bow River you’ll find the Fish Creek PP Boat Launch Area.
 Bring your own canoe or kayak, or you can rent a boat (or a raft!) at one of many rental businesses in Calgary.
 Visit Paddle Station or Lazy Day Raft Rentals to learn more about enjoying a day floating down the Bow.